More Albums that Lack Top Quality Sound on Even the Best Pressings

 We would be foolish to make claims for “audiophile quality” sound on Springsteen’s albums — they are what they are.
 The simple claim we make for our Hot Stampers is that the best of them sound as good as the album can sound, and we back that up with a 100% Money Back guarantee.

-It’s tough to find great sounding copies of this album — or any Springsteen album for that matter — but this one is a HUGE step up, with the kind of clarity and fullness that most copies have in short supply.
+It’s tough to find great sounding copies of this album — or any Springsteen album for that matter — but we played one not long ago that was a HUGE step up, with the kind of clarity and fullness that most copies have in short supply.

-If you’re bored by the first chorus of the title song, that’s a bad sign, and that was exactly our experience with most of the pressings that hit the table.
-When we threw this one on, things changed considerably.
+If you’re bored by the first chorus of the title song, that’s a very bad sign, and that was exactly our experience with many of the pressings that hit the table.
+When we threw a killer one on, things changed considerably.
 Bruce was really screaming, the drums were really pounding, and before we knew it we were really rockin’ out and enjoying the music.

 A Tough Record to Play